 Frightened by Weakness

-BY: T. Franklin Murphy | April 2018
+BY: T. Franklin Murphy | April 2018 (October 10, 2021)

 We march across the same bridge a thousand times never fearing its integrity, until we peer underneath and see the rust and cracks.
-Now the same bridge feels different.
+Now that same bridge feels different.
 Each sway sparks fear of collapse.
 We hold the rails a little tighter, move across with more urgency.
 We fear our demise.
 Our security in our mental, and physical strength is like the old rusting bridge.
 We enjoy confidence until the weaknesses are exposed.